port-labs/port-docs/docs/quickstart.md

 Our service Blueprint is going to include the following properties (among others):

-- **Github URL** - a link to the GitHub repository of the microservice;
+- **Github URL** - link to the GitHub repository of the microservice;
-- **On Call** - the current on-call developer;
+- **On Call** - current on-call developer;
-- **Last Incident** - the last time an incident occurred in the microservice;
+- **Last Incident** - last time an incident occurred in the microservice;
-- **Language** - the main programming language used for the microservice;
+- **Language** - main programming language used for the microservice;
-- **Product** - the business unit category of the microservice;
+- **Product** - business unit category of the microservice;
-- **Latest Version** - the latest version of the microservice;
+- **Latest Version** - latest version of the microservice;
-- **Number of JIRA issues** - the number of currently open JIRA issues;
+- **Number of JIRA issues** - number of currently open JIRA issues;
-- **Slack notifications** - a URL to the Slack Channel of the team responsible for the microservice.
+- **Slack notifications** - URL to the Slack Channel of the team responsible for the microservice.

 :::tip
-Don't worry if you want to add/remove properties, you can always go back and edit later.
+Don't worry if you want to add/remove properties, you can always go back and re-edit them later.
 :::

-In addition, the `on-call` field will be marked as `required`, so that we always know who is the current on-call for the service.
+In addition, the `on-call` field is marked as `required`, so that we always know who is the current on-call for the service.

 #### From the UI

-Let's head to [Port](https://app.getport.io/blueprints) and look at the Blueprints page, at the top right corner let's click on **Add Blueprint** and configure our first blueprint - **Service** as shown in the image below:
+Let's head to [Port](https://app.getport.io/blueprints) and look at the Blueprints page, at the top right corner let's click on **Add Blueprint** and configure our first Blueprint - **Service** as shown in the image below:

 ![Developer PortalCreate New Blueprint](../static/img/welcome/quickstart/newBlueprintButton.png)

-After clicking the button, you should see a creation form as shown below:
+After clicking the button, you will see a creation form as shown below:

 ![Developer Portal New Blueprint Text](../static/img/welcome/quickstart/newBlueprintDefaultText.png)